Cullera: Economy

 The economy in Cullera is traditionally based in agriculture, with rice and oranges as important crops.
 Fishing, historically a large part of the economy, has diminished in importance due to important tourism developments, both nationally and internationally, in the region.
-There is a port in Cullera named Puerto de Cullera which is connected with a municipal fish market named Lonja de Cullera.
+There is a port in Cullera named Port de Cullera which is connected with a municipal fish market named Llotja de Cullera.

 History

 In 1911, the events of Cullera took place during which a crowd killed a judge and two of his companions who had discharged their weapons above the crowd.
 The judge had arrived to suppress a strike that had been declared against the mobilization of workers for the war in Morocco.